Starlink for Digital Nomads 2026: Setup & Cost Guide

 - Rural Mexico or Portugal: A month of coworking ($200-300) plus data plans ($30) costs more than Regional Roam ($50)

-- Van life in North America: Cellular plans with enough data for remote work cost $80-150/month and do not work off-grid
+- Van life in North America: Cellular plans with enough data for remote work cost $80-150/month and don’t work off-grid

 - Extended stays in developing countries: Unreliable internet forces you into premium coworking spaces or serviced apartments